Due diligence reporting tool

 You can switch online with one instruction.

-Can I set the platform to tell me when key events are happening such as the completion of a transfer / fees and income have been paid / trades have settled etc?
+Can the platform tell me when key events are happening such as the completion of a transfer/ fees and income have been paid / trades have settled etc?

-Yes, a list of platform alerts is available which covers many events, including auto sell down, the payment of advice fees, the creation and settlement of a trade or transfer and the payment of a withdrawal.
+Yes, a list of platform alerts is available which covers events such as auto sell down, the payment of advice fees, the creation and settlement of a trade or transfer, and the payment of a withdrawal.

 Can clients access the platform via an app?

 Our mobile responsive client portal, Nucleus Go is available as a web application.
 It lets clients view their portfolios, transactions and correspondence at any time using their mobile device’s browser.
-Clients can also download and use our Nucleus Go iOS app which launched in May 2022.
+Clients can also download and use our Nucleus Go iOS app.

 Is client access mobile responsive?